MitchRatquest/nanopi_neo_synth_buildroot/README.md

 `./create_img.sh`

 This will download buildroot, unpack it, patch it, and create the packages/kernel/image.

-It should be painless.
+Then move post-post-build.sh to the images/ directory and run it as root.
+Some config settings don't get properly set.

 ## Installing
 Unzip the img with